Macek2/touritaliano/README.md

 **SIMPLE TRAVEL AGENCY WEBSITE**

-*A project for high school credit including basic CSS and HTML mechanisms.*
+*A project for high school credit including basic CSS and HTML mechanisms.
+It is available in Polish for the time being, I am thinking of creating a script to add an English version.*

 **WHAT I USED?**